joelfiddes/snowmapperForecast/README.md

 - Snow accumulation: capturing snowfall and snowpack formation.
 - Melting and energy balance: using different approaches, from simple degree-day models to energy-balance approaches.
 - Albedo decay: tracking how snow reflectivity changes over time.
 - Snow density and compaction: representing changes in snow density due to settling and compaction over time.

+## Methods

+## Data

+## Operational deployment